library(idiolect)

 density_plot(res)

-This plot shows the values of the score on the horizontal axis and the density for TRUE (red) vs. FALSE (blue) on the vertical axis.
+This plot shows the values of the score on the horizontal axis and the density for TRUE (blue) vs. FALSE (red) on the vertical axis.

 These findings are evidence that the method is validated for this dataset and it is now possible to analyse the text and use these results to calibrate the for .